Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ## CAN-FD Bus expansion

 The CAN-FD bus provides connectivity to compatible devices.
-Duet3D manufacture a range of expansion devices.
+Duet3D manufactures a range of expansion devices.
 The maximum number of expansion devices on the bus depends on the firmware used; see [Firmware configuration limits](https://docs.duet3d.com/User_manual/RepRapFirmware/RepRapFirmware_overview#firmware-configuration-limits).

 The CAN BUS is connected via RJ11 and at least 2-core twisted pair wiring.
 6-core RJ11 wiring is more common, and can be used, though only one pair of wires are used.